 Usually, if there is a file scheduled to open for a preceding item marked 'Acquire', no dialogs will open: properties will be inherited from the preceding item, and a new filename will be generated by increasing a number, or adding one if there is no number in the previous name.
 These properties include the list of montage pieces needed to fit to a polygon; thus, if the preceding item has a montage fit to a polygon and the current item is a point, the new file will be a montage fitting the shape of that polygon but taken at the new location.
 You can then change the automatically inherited properties with the File Properties or Filename buttons, including whether the file is single-frame or montage.
-The exception to this is when the preceding item has a montage fit to a polygon and the current item is a polygon.
-In this case, the dialogs will open so that you can choose to fit a new montage to this polygon.
+Dialogs will open, however, when the preceding item has a montage fit to a polygon, the current item is a polygon, and you did not select the option in the initial small dialog to fit without opening the montage dialog.

 New file at group

 Use this checkbox to set up a new file to be opened when the first item in a group is about to be acquired.
 This option operates similarly to 'New file at item', except that the option to fit a montage is not enabled.
 It does not matter which item in the group is the current item, or whether the current line is a summarized group, when you select this option.

 You will not be able to define a new file for a group if any item in the group is marked as 'Tilt Series' or is set to have a new file opened at it.
 Similarly, once a new file is scheduled for a group, the 'Tilt series' and 'New file at item' options are not available for any items in the group.

 (Set) File Props